majuss/ecoevolpara/latest/docs/source/Seafile.rst

 4. Enter your short username.
 5. Choose 1 and restart all window-servers.
 6. Search for :code:`seafile` and start it.
-7. In the first field choose the path: :code:`/home/seafile/$uername`
+7. In the first field enter the path: :code:`/home/seafile/$uername`
 8. In the next field, enter our server-url: :code:`https://svalbard.biologie.hu-berlin.de`, your user-email and password.
 9. When seafile starts up right click your home_$username and choose :code:`sync this library` then click :code:`sync with an existing folder` and enter the path to your home.